wormhole-foundation/wormhole-docs/tutorials/multichain-assets/multichain-token.md

 Let’s begin with a straightforward, step-by-step process for creating a multichain token and expanding its reach.

-## Step 1: Register the Token on the Source Chain
+## Register the Token on the Source Chain

 The first step in creating a multichain token is registering your token on its source chain.
 This ensures the token is prepared for bridging across blockchains.
 Follow these steps: